ricmua/example_ros_unity_3d_project/README.md

 ### ROS topics

-This class initializes three ROS [topic] subscriptions; each for manipulating a different property of the [sphere] object.
-Each topic name consists of a relative [namespace] -- determined by the name of the [sphere] game object -- followed by a property identifier.
+The C# script in this example initializes three ROS [topic] subscriptions; each for manipulating a different property of the sphere object.
+Each topic name consists of a relative [namespace] -- determined by the name of the sphere game object -- followed by a property identifier.
 Since it is used to determine the topic namespace, the game object must have a name that agrees with ROS [naming conventions].
 For example, given a Unity Sphere primitive with the name ``Sphere1``, the following ROS topics would